 The Underground Railway Museum in the Deák Ferenc tér metro station showcases the city’s underground history.
-It is worth discovering because Budapest has the oldest underground railway in continental Europe.
-Inside the museum, you can see a recreated station from the opening of the M1 Line, also known as the “Millennium Underground”.
-The museum exhibits the first train carriages of the metro system, old tickets, maps, photographs, scale models, and more.
-As I found limited and unclear information online before my visit, in this article, I share the most essential information for visiting the Budapest Underground Railway Museum.
+It is worth discovering because Budapest has the oldest underground railway in continental Europe, opened in 1896.
+Inside the museum, you can see a recreated station from the opening of the M1 Line, also known as the Millennium Underground.
+In the museum, you can see the original metro train carriages, old tickets, maps, photographs, scale models, and more.
+Online information about this museum are quite limited, so in this article I share everything you need to know for visiting the Budapest Underground Railway Museum.

 Table of Contents